The 7 San Diego Financial Advisors to Consider (2024 Updated)

 1. They are fee-only.
 Remember, fee-only and fee-based are NOT the same.

-2. They adhere to the Fiduciary Standard 100% of the time.
-Unfortunately, most financial advisors only adhere to the Fiduciary Standard some of the time, if at all.
+2. They adhere to the Fiduciary Standard.
+Unfortunately, most financial advisors only adhere to the Fiduciary Standard some of the time.

-3. They are a CFP® Professional or a candidate for the CFP® certification.
+3. They are CFP® Professionals (or candidates for the CFP® certification).
 CFP® Professionals must have a college degree, pass a rigorous exam, meet certain experience criteria, and more.

 As mentioned, this list is not intended to be exhaustive.
 It’s critical that you continue to do your homework to identify a financial advisor in San Diego who is a good fit for you.